Market

 Risk Management and Governance

-ensuring the long-term sustainability of its business.
-We are committed to adopting best practices
+long-term sustainability of its business.
+We are committed to adopting best practices in corporate governance,

-governance practices.
-Aligned with our commitment to delivering sustainable returns to stakeholders,
+practices.
+Aligned with our commitment to delivering sustainable returns to stakeholders, the Company has

 Corporate Social Responsibility